 “Hard” and “soft” represent the two ways that companies can check your credit report and score:

-- A hard inquiry, also known as a hard pull or hard check, occurs when a business or entity requests a copy of your credit report from a credit bureau during an actual application process.
-Hard checks will make credit scores fall temporarily (usually by five points or less) and in 99% of cases the requester needs your written permission before making one.
+- A hard inquiry, also known as a hard pull or hard check, occurs when someone requests a copy of your credit report from a credit bureau.
+Hard checks will make your score dip temporarily (usually by five points or less).
+In 99% of cases, the requester needs your written permission before making one.

-- A soft inquiry, known as a soft pull or soft check, occurs when a lender or other entity requests your credit report for informational purposes only that aren’t tied to a loan or other application.
+- A soft inquiry, known as a soft pull or soft check, occurs when someone requests your credit report for informational purposes that aren’t tied to a loan or other application.
 Soft checks do not affect your credit score and don’t require your permission to make.

 What is a credit report (and what shows up on it)?

-- Info on each of your accounts including the type (e.g. mortgage, credit card), the credit limit, current balance, payment history, date of opening and closing, the name of the lender/creditor, and whether the account has been sent to collections.
+- Info on each of your accounts, including the type, the credit limit, current balance, payment history, date of opening and closing, the name of the lender/creditor, and whether the account has been sent to collections

 - Credit inquiries include a list of all hard and soft pulls going back several years.